Document

 What is Short-term Capital Gains(STCG)?

 Capital gains arising from the transfer of short-term capital assets are referred to as short-term capital gains (STCG).
 STCG is taxed at the taxpayer's slab rate.
-However, for listed equity shares, a unit of an equity-oriented fund, and a unit of a business trust, the concessional rate of 15% is applicable.
+However, for listed equity shares, a unit of an equity-oriented fund, and a unit of a business trust, the concessional rate of 20% is applicable from 23rd July, 2024.
+In FY 24-25 any sale of such assets made till 22nd July, 2024 will attract tax rate of 15% only.

 How to Calculate Short-term Capital Gain?